Ahmedmelenany/efk-stack/fluentd/README.md

-# Install Fluentd un kubernetes
+# Install Fluentd on kubernetes

 - Fluentd is an open-source data collector designed for processing logs and events.
 It's highly flexible, allowing you to collect data from multiple sources, transform it as needed, and send it to various destinations.